Current Economic Situation in Tuvalu

 Source: adb.org

 Over the years, Tuvalu has experienced the adverse effects of climate change.
-One major effect is that the highest point in this archipelago is 4.6 meters (15 feet) high due to rising sea levels and temperatures.
-There are projections that in 50-100 years, Tuvalu would be no more, as it would have been 'swallowed’ by the ocean.
+One major effect is that the highest point in this archipelago is 4.6 meters (15 feet) high, and rising sea levels pose an existential threat.

-Could crypto save the Tuvaluan people while improving its economy?
+Could crypto save the Tuvaluan people while improving their economy?

-Well, with blockchain technology, which is the foundation of the cryptocurrencies, the Tuvalu people could leverage a paperless economy, carbon credit tracking, decentralized fundraising, climate data management, a digital land registry, and other amazing features of this emerging technology, which helps to slow down the effects of climate change.
+Well, with blockchain technology, which is the foundation of cryptocurrencies, the Tuvalu people could benefit from a paperless economy, carbon credit tracking, decentralized fundraising, climate data management, a digital land registry, and other features of this emerging technology that could help address the effects of climate change.

 Crypto Law in Tuvalu